SolidRun/atf-marvell/docs/plat/marvell/armada/doimage.rst

 Marvell "doimage" flash image builder
 =====================================

-Marvell "doimage" utility is used for contructing flash images suitable for a boot media installation in format that accepted by Marvell SoC BootROM.
+Marvell "doimage" utility is used for constructing flash images suitable for a boot media installation in format that accepted by Marvell SoC BootROM.
 The flash image format is compatible with the following Marvell SoC product
 lines: